-In a message posted to its website, the company says that it has made this decision after very careful deliberation.
-ALE points to a rising number of COVID cases in Chile, and Punta Arenas in particular, as a reason to call things off.
-The city serves as the HQ for the expedition organizer and a launching point for South Pole skiers and climbers heading to Vinson.
-Operating in an environment where the virus is highly active and rising in numbers makes things extremely uncertain for everyone involved.
+In a message posted to its website, ALE says that it has made this decision after very careful deliberation.
+The memo points to a rising number of COVID cases in Chile as a whole, and Punta Arenas in particular, as a reason to call things off.
+The city serves as the HQ for the expedition organizer and a launching pad for the majority of South Pole skiers, not to mention climbers heading to Vinson.
+Operating in an environment where the virus is highly active—and rapidly rising in numbers—makes things extremely uncertain for everyone involved.
 It also puts ALE’s clients and staff at risk.
-That, coupled with likely fewer clients due to current economic conditions, helped to make the decision one that was clear, even if it wasn’t easy to make.
+That, coupled with likely fewer clients than normal due to current economic and health conditions, helped to make the decision one that was clear, even if it wasn’t easy to make.

-For those who were signed up for this year, ALE says that there will be a variety of options as to how to proceed.
+For those who were signed up to go to the Antarctic this year, ALE says that there will be a variety of options as to how to proceed.
 Those options include full refunds or the opportunity to carry-over any deposits or payments that have already been bade to the 2021-2022 season.
-By then we all hope the world will be getting back to some kind of normalcy, but until a vaccine is available thins will remain uncertain to say the least.
-A revised schedule for next year will be released in a few week to help with the preparation and planning for future expeditions, including those extending into 2022.
+By then we all hope the world will be getting back to some kind of normalcy, but until a vaccine is available things will remain uncertain to say the least.
+A revised schedule for next year will be released in a few weeks to help with the preparation and planning for future expeditions, including those extending into 2022.

 Show of hands, who is ready for 2020 to be over?